Karma-234/new_resume/README.md

 ## Code base and function
 -The code was written in flutter (Dart framework) which is a cross platfrom language.
 -It allows one to write ecode for different platforms (mobile,web,desktop) in the shortest and most effiecient time possible.
--The production is achieved by using widgets and following a  widget tree.
 -The MVC design pattern was used.
+Controllers, views and models were put in a different folders.
 -App was designed for android 11.0 and higher.

 ## Libraries used